zoom/videosdk-auth-endpoint-sample/README.md

    - `ZOOM_VIDEO_SDK_KEY` (Your Zoom Video SDK Key, found on your Zoom Video SDK App's Credentials page)
    - `ZOOM_VIDEO_SDK_SECRET` (Your Zoom Video SDK Secret, found on your Zoom Video SDK App's Credentials page)

+### Other Server Hosting

+For Other Server Hosting information, see [this tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/deployment#choosing_a_hosting_provider).

-Now you can generate [your Video SDK JWT](#usage) via the deployed url Heroku provides.
+Now you can [generate your Video SDK JWT](#usage) via the deployed url Heroku provides.

 ## Need help?